william-swl/baizer/README.md

 #> 10 id-16  0.41 Good  I1        467  4.7   4.74
 #> # … with 43 more rows

-# so the default behavior of filterC is just like it
+# so the default behavior of filterC is just like that
 x <- 8
 cond <- tbflt(y > x)
 mini_diamond %>% filterC(cond)